mradambeck/alg/README.md

-# Algolia coding challenge
+# Coding challenge

-Coding challenge for Algolia.
-Uses the Algolia Search API and Angular to create my own autocomplete for search results.
+Coding challenge.
+Uses the companies Search API and Angular to create my own autocomplete for search results.

 ### Prerequisites